Payop/payop-api-doc/Invoice/createInvoice.md

 * [Successful response example](#successful-response-example)
 * [Error response example](#error-response-example)

-You can create an example request in the personal merchant account in the section **Projects -> REST**.
+You can create an example request in the personal merchant account in the section **Projects -> REST**:

 ![REST](../images/rest.png)

 You must fill in the order data into the respective fields to generate a page: